dapper18/dapper18-OLD/_posts/2018-01-02-submission.md

 ## Call for Papers

 We solicit 8-page full papers as well as 4-page short papers that focus on techniques at the intersection of parallel performance and data analytics.
+The 8-page full papers should describe original unpublished work, while 4-page short papers can be original unpublished work, ongoing work, or past work.

 Papers must be submitted in PDF format (readable by Adobe Acrobat Reader 5.0 and higher) and formatted for 8.5" x 11" (U.S. Letter).
 Submissions are limited